suseta/vehicleTrackingSystemUsingPostgres/README.md

-this repository is used for vehicle tracking system using Postgres, NodeJS and React
+# This repository is used for vehicle tracking system using Postgres, NodeJS and React